-If you installed from the installer and chose the sample data option, Jaspersoft OLAP includes fullyprepared sample data, including the FoodMart OLAP view sample described in this section.
-The installation and configuration steps in this sections are not necessary if you installed the sample data; they are instead meant to illustrate the overall process of implementing an OLAP view.
+If you installed from the installer and chose the sample data option which Jaspersoft OLAP includes fully prepared sample data, including the FoodMart OLAP view sample described in this section.
+The installation and configuration steps in this sections are not necessary if you installed the sample data.
+They are instead meant to illustrate the overall process of implementing an OLAP view.

-2.3.1 Creating the Database
+Creating the Database

 Jaspersoft OLAP uses data from a SQL database, and uses a Relational OLAP (ROLAP) architecture.
-Unlike multi-dimensional (MOLAP) tools, such as Hyperion and Cognos, Jaspersoft OLAP doesn't process data from the database into an intermediate form.
+Unlike multi-dimensional (MOLAP) tools, such as Hyperion and Cognos, Jaspersoft OLAP does not process data from the database into an intermediate form.
 Typically, it runs against star and snowflake schemas, which are database structures used for analysis.

 From a business perspective, consider the case of a retail business that has gathered data regarding point-of-sale transactions as well as information on product and store locations.
 These data, generated by their point-of-sale system, are organized into a multidimensional database that is denormalized to optimize for retrieval and for OLAP operations.
-An example of a multidimensional database structure is shown in Figure 2-5.
-For a more complete example, refer to the sample schemas in your JasperReports Server installation under js-install>\samples\schemas\FoodmartSchema.xml.
+An example of a multidimensional database structure is shown in Database Structure of FoodMart Data Source.
+For a complete example, refer to the sample schemas in your JasperReports Server installation under js-install>\samples\schemas\FoodmartSchema.xml.